aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofilter/_index.md

 ```

 Removes a date filter.

+**Remarks**

 If DateTimeGroupingType is Year, only the param year effects.
 If DateTiemGroupingType is Month, only the param year and month effect.

 **Parameters:**
 | Parameter | Type | Description |